 Review: LOWA Innovo Lo Trail Shoe

 There's no shortage of trail shoes on the market, but what is in short supply is the same thing that's always hard to find: one shoe that does everything you want it to.
-After multiple models and extensive trial & error, I stumbled across LOWA's Innovo Lo—and my search is over, at long last.
+After multiple models and extensive trial & error, I found LOWA's Innovo Lo—and my search is over, at long last.
 This shoe is so good, I bought a second pair—and will probably pick up a third, to keep on the shelf until the others wear out.
 Which, given this shoe's outstanding construction, will likely be a while.

 The regular Innovo Lo ($195) is my sunny-day staple, for daily M hikes, bike-hike combos, and weekend jaunts up nearby peaks like Ellis and Baldy.
 The heel cup secures and supports my heel, so there's no sliding around on steep descents—that pesky toe-bang is a thing of the past.
 Meanwhile, a double-injected midsole cushions my entire foot, regardless of surface or distance.
 The Innovo flexes surprisingly well on uphills, and the tough, tacky tread grabs the ground at any angle.
 A roomy toebox lets my foot expand when it needs to.